 From Balcony at Hilton Club Room…

-On Monday, we enjoyed breakfast in the Club Room.
+On Monday, we had breakfast in the Club Room.
 We ate again at Snow City Café for lunch.
-I had the eggs benedict with salmon cakes.
+I dined on the eggs benedict with salmon cakes.
 We left our luggage with the bellman and took a free shuttle to the zoo.
 Anchorage doesn’t feel like a city of 300,000.
 It’s laid back.
 The zoo is not expansive, but provides a chance to see animals up close.
 Most were sleeping, as it was mid-afternoon.
 We were entertained nonetheless.
 Alex ordered a reindeer sausage, hopefully not procured on-site.
 We took the shuttle downtown, walked to the hotel, and waited in the computer room on couches.

 About 9 pm, we left for the airport.
 As we entered the airport, Alex realized he lost his cell phone.
 I dialed the taxi dispatcher.
 He said the driver is a level below, waiting for a new passenger.
 Alex and Dad rushed downstairs, located the driver, and came away with Alex’ phone.
-We ate at a seafood restaurant and I ordered a salmon fillet with fries.
+We ate at a seafood restaurant, and I ordered a salmon fillet with fries.
 About 15 minutes before boarding, Alex couldn’t find his boarding pass.
 I asked at the gate if anything could be done.
 The agent printed a new boarding pass and we marched on.